tumbowungus/MultiMaskCouple/README.md

 ## Usage

-Usage can seem a little complicated at first.
+It can seem a little complicated at first, but once you get it, it'll be fine.
 Here's a basic outline:

 1. Create a mask image using pure RGB colors
 2. Load the masks using the built in "Load Image" and "Convert Image to Mask" nodes, one per color
 3. For each mask, create a positive and negative prompt and CLIP encode them as normal
-4. Feed each of those pairs into a "Masked Region Conditioning" node.
+4. Feed each of those pairs, along with the mask, into a "Masked Region Conditioning" node.
-5. Connect all the outputs, along with the model, to the main "MultiMaskCouple" node.
-6. You will also need a default positive and default negative prompt, this is applied to any unmasked regions, and is also mixed in when strength < 1.
+5. You will also need a default positive and default negative prompt, this is applied to any unmasked regions, and is also mixed in when strength < 1.
 It can be empty if the whole image is masked.
+6. Connect all the outputs, along with the model, to the main "MultiMaskCouple" node.
 7. The outputs of MultiMaskCouple hook into KSampler as normal.

 ## Example